Travel Vaccines and Advice for El Salvador

 Guided tours are available in different languages to help people understand the site and the history of the Mayan people.
 The museum on the site shows artifacts and provides more information about Mayan culture and history.
 Visiting Joya de Cerén can be a great way to learn something new and interesting.

-What Should I Take To El Salvador?
+What Should I Take to El Salvador?

 If you are traveling to El Salvador, you should pack appropriate clothes for the country’s warm and humid weather.
 Bring lightweight clothing like shorts, t-shirts, and tank tops.
 You should also pack sun protection items such as sunscreen with a high SPF, a hat, sunglasses, and a cover-up.
 Mosquitoes can be common, so don’t forget insect repellent with DEET.